-Many recent lawsuits against Stryker allege that their Rejuvenate and ABG Hip Implants are defectively designed, as studies link the device to side effects such as severe pain, infection, inflammation and tissue damage, among others.
-Several recipients need to have the device replaced surgically.
-We are currently working with some of the more experienced hip replacement lawyers, who can file a Stryker lawsuit on your behalf and there is no fee unless you receive a settlement or award.
+Stryker Hip lawsuits allege that their Rejuvenate and ABG Hip Implants are defectively designed, as side effects include pain, infection, inflammation and tissue damage, among others.
+Many need to have the device replaced surgically.
+We are currently working with some of the more experienced hip replacement lawyers, who can file a Stryker Hip lawsuit on your behalf and there is no fee unless you receive a settlement or award.
 Feel free to call us toll-free anytime or submit a contact form online.

 Severe injuries like arthritis, bone tumors, or broken hips can make walking difficulty and may even require patients to undergo a total hip replacement.
 A growing number of people need these types of devices at younger ages and durability is a primary consideration.
 Manufacturers saw this need and placed all-metal hips on the market.
+Metal on Metal hip replacement was introduced over the last few decades because of the lower wear rates compared to more conventional hip replacement.
 And now over 1 million of these devices have been implanted worldwide (i).
 Unfortunately, manufacturers did not adequately test these implants and now thousands of patients have been required to undergo corrective surgery.

 Stryker has released two metal devices that have failed at high rates.
 The first device, the Rejuvenate Modular Hip, was approved by the FDA in June 2008 and it was followed by the ABG II which gained approval in November 2009.
 It has been estimated that 20,000 of these devices were implanted before they were pulled from the market.
 The Rejuvenate and ABG recall in 2012 was the company’s second hip recall in less than five years.
 Previously, in January 2008, the company had pulled its Trident Hip System because the “CeramTec” material was not durable (ii).